 A typical mutual fund consists of stocks, bonds, short-term money market (instruments) investments, other securities or assets.
 Funds can consist of one type of asset or a combination of all several types (stocks, bonds, and securities, for example).
 You may hear mutual funds referred to as an investment portfolio.

-To help you make even more sense of mutual funds, I’ve created a handy printable resource that’s available in my FREE resource library.
+To help you make even more sense of mutual funds, we have a printable resource guide that’s available in our resource library.
 I highly suggest you print it out and keep it right next to you as you read through the mutual fund investment possibilities.
 This guide will help you feel confident about your investment choices.
-Get access to the guide (and the entire library) below.
+Get access to the guide (and the entire library) above.

 What Are the 3 Types of Mutual Funds?

 Now that you understand the basic definition of a mutual fund, it’s important to explore the common types.
-A lot of people think there are only two types — open-end and closed-end, which we’ll define in a moment — but there is also a third type called ETFs.
+Many people think there are only two types — open-end and closed-end, which we’ll define in a moment — but there is also a third type called ETFs.
 Let’s explore a little about each type of mutual fund.

 Open-End Mutual Fund (Traditional Mutual Funds)

 Open-end mutual funds (Traditional Mutual Funds) are continuous primary offerings, which means they are always issuing new shares.
-You can invest in open-end mutual funds whenever you want.
+You can invest in an open-end mutual fund whenever you want.
 These funds are continuously accepting money and offering distributions.

-Open-end mutual funds are redeemable at the shareholder’s request and takes place at the end of business — the close of the market (4PM EST), at the fund’s net asset value (NAV).
+Open-end mutual funds are redeemable at the shareholder’s request, and takes place at the end of business.
+That this equates to is 4PM EST, at the fund’s net asset value (NAV).
 Every share issued is considered a new share, and every share redeemed is destroyed.

 Closed-End Mutual Fund (CEFs)

 It logically makes sense that if open-end mutual funds are continuously issued and redeemable, then close-end mutual funds (CEFs) are the opposite.
-These funds are offered as a one-time (initial) public offering of shares (otherwise known as an IPO), and issue only a fixed number of shares, which can include common stock, preferred stocks, or bonds.
+These funds are offered as a one-time (initial) public offering of shares (otherwise known as an IPO).
+They issue only a fixed number of shares, which can include common stock, preferred stocks, or bonds.